 If the beach is not enough, then there are also a number of water parks in Florida offering everything from wave pools, water slides and chutes to swimming with sharks or dolphins.

-One of the earliest water parks is Wet ’n Wild in Orlando which opened in 1977.
-It has a number of traditional water slides and chutes.
+One of the earliest water parks was Wet ’n Wild in Orlando which opened in 1977.
+It had a number of traditional water slides and chutes and in 2017 was replaced by the new Universal Volcano Bay water park.

 Disney has built two landscaped water parks in Orlando, firstly Typhoon Lagoon which is based around a tropical island lagoon and provides an enormous wave pool simulating the surf on a beach and also offers an opportunity to swim over a tropical reef inhabited by (harmless!) nurse sharks.
 They then created Blizzard Beach which is bizarrely modelled on a ski resort.
 This park is more for the thrill seeker with impressive water chutes.